After an unsuccessful hunt for the largest otter in Fergus falls we set out to…

 Visiting the city of Rothsay, Minnesota to see the World’s Largest Prairie Chicken

-One of my quirky interests as I have traveled around the United States is to try and see as many “roadside” attractions.
+One of my quirky interests, as I have travelled around the United States, is to try and see as many “roadside” attractions.
 Many of these are next to highways, but occasionally we have had to head off the beaten track.
-During a road trip that passed through Minnesota along I-94 we were lucky to come across one such attraction in the city of Rothsay, the Prairie Chicken capital of Minnesota (not even the World!).
+During a road trip that passed through Minnesota along I-94, we were lucky to come across one such attraction in the city of Rothsay, the Prairie Chicken capital of Minnesota (not even the World!).
 It does sound somewhat desperate when a city claims such a title.

 Rothsay’s designation as the Prairie Chicken Capital of Minnesota was the bright idea of Gordon Nelson, a wildlife manager for the state Department of Natural Resources, who broached the proposition in a talk to a study club in Rothsay on June 10, 1975.